F-term spontaneous breaking of 3D-SUSY an algebro-geometric treatment: Generic exactness of 3D SUSY

-The result holds for $\mathrm{N}\geq 2$ superfields. \begin{theorem}[Main Result on Exactness] Given $N\geq 2$, outside a real hypersurface $H$ in $E_N$, every potential $\Phi\in E_N$ gives rise to an exact (simple) SUSY in 3D.
+The following result is general and holds for a number $\mathrm{N}\geq 2$ of superfields, the case $N=1$ being trivial. \begin{theorem}[Main Result on Exactness] Given $N\geq 2$, outside a real hypersurface $H$ in $E_N$, every superpotential $\Phi\in E_N$ gives rise to an exact (simple) SUSY in 3D.
 Equivalently, if the homogenised components of the gradient of $\Phi$ have no common zeros at infinity, then $\Phi$ has a real critical point.
-In particular, 3D SUSY with N superfields is generically exact. \end{theorem} {\bf Proof:} By \cite[I.6.
-Exercise 10]{Sha}, $N$ cubic forms (or $N$ forms of prescribed degrees $m_1, \ldots, m_N$) in $N$ variables have a common (complex) zero if and only if a certain real polynomial $R$ in their coefficients vanishes ($R$ has its coefficients in $\Q$, by Galois theory \cite[Ch.I]{Silverman}).
-Thus the components of the gradient of the homogenised $\Phi\in E_N$ have a common zero at infinity if and only if $R(G_1, \ldots, G_N)=0$, where $G_i(X_1,\ldots, X_{N})=\partial_{X_i}\tilde{\Phi}(0,X_1,\ldots, X_N)$, and the number of complex critical points of $\Phi$ is finite if $R\neq 0$, for then the locus of critical points has empty intersection with the hyperplane $X_0=0$, see Proposition \ref{liouville}.
-Outside this real hypersurface $R=0$ in $E_N$, a potential $\Phi\in E_N$ satisfies that the real hypersurfaces $\partial_{X_i}\tilde{\Phi}(X_0,X_1,\ldots, X_N)=0, 1\leq i\leq N$ intersect in $3^N$ points in $\C^N$ (an odd number) counting multiplicities, as no point of intersection lies in $X_0=0$.
-Now, imaginary solutions come in complex conjugate pairs (and here $\mu_P=\mu_{\overline{P}}$, the system being defined over $\R$), so a real common zero of $\partial_1\Phi, \ldots, \partial_N\Phi$ must exist. $\blacksquare$
+In particular, 3D simple SUSY with N real superfields is generically exact. \end{theorem} {\bf Proof:} We shall assume that $\Phi\in E_N$ is a proper quartic superpotential in $N$ variables (i.e. of proper degree $4$, so $\Phi$ lies outside its subspace of cubic functions).
+Let $\tilde{\Phi}$ be its homogenization, $X_0=0$ being $\pp_{\infty}^N$.